Research

 Montfort Hospital in Ottawa

-Augmented Teleconsultations to support Parkinson's Disease Diagnostic
+ECONSULT+: Augmented teleconsultations to support Parkinson's disease diagnostic

 Logo VirtuosisLogo uOttawa